mrzli/assert/README.md

 const x: string | undefined = Math.random() > 0.5 ? 'some value' : undefined;
 invariant(x !== undefined, 'x must be defined');
+// from here on, x is narrowed to string
 ```